pangenome/sweepga/README.md

 - `"many:many"` or `"∞:∞"` - Keep all non-overlapping mappings
 - `"M:N"` - Keep top M per query, top N per target

-### Scaffolding Parameters (optional)
+### Scaffolding Parameters

-`-s/--scaffold-mass` sets the minimum length for a chain to be considered a scaffold anchor (default 0 = disabled).
-When >0, enables scaffolding mode.

 `-j/--scaffold-jump` sets the maximum gap for merging mappings into scaffold chains (default 100000).
-This controls how scattered mappings can be while still being considered part of the same chain.
+Set to 0 to disable scaffolding and use plane sweep only.

+`-s/--scaffold-mass` sets the minimum length for a chain to be considered a scaffold anchor (default 10000).
+Only used when scaffolding is enabled (`-j > 0`).

 `-D/--scaffold-dist` sets the maximum Euclidean distance for rescue (default 100000).
 Mappings further than this from any scaffold anchor are discarded.